Instructional Design Ideas For Best

-Rapid Development - Flash provides the elearning softwware tool for rapid development.
+Rapid Development - Flash provides the elearning software tool for rapid development.
 Anyone can quickly and easily develop engaging etraining courses.

 A Failing Education School System?

-America boasts about having the most computers in the world, the most internet connections in the world and the best educations system in the whole world, they boast to spend more money per student than anyone else in the world.
+America boasts about having the most computers in the world, the most internet connections in the world, and the best education system in the whole world, they boast to spend more money per student than anyone else in the world.

-Why does American students rank at the bottom 23 of the 25 of all developing industrialized nations in math and science?
-You would not know our educations systems is failing 50% of it's students if you listen to the boasting.
+Why do American students rank at the bottom 23 of the 25 of all developing industrialized nations in math and science?
+You would not know our education systems is failing 50% of its students if you listen to main stream media.

 The e-Learning Instructional Design Solution